-The world is aiming for net zero emissions by 2050.
+The world is aiming for net-zero emissions by 2050.
 It’s time to admit it’s not enough

 Depending on how steeply the country decides to cut emissions, it might have to reach net zero as early as 2025 or 2030.
 That’s obviously not going to happen.
 (In a similar calculation, the U.S. Climate Action Network argues that the U.S., the biggest polluter in history, needs to reduce emissions 195% by 2030, compared to 2005 levels, to contribute its fair share towards the Paris agreement.
 Its report suggests cutting domestic emissions 70%, and then helping developing countries reduce their own emissions to meet the rest of the goal.)

-For a country like the U.K., “the only way to get to net zero emissions in three years is to turn off the economy,” says Bob Kopp, director of the Institute of Earth, Ocean, and Atmospheric Sciences at Rutgers University and one of the authors of the recent IPCC report.
+For a country like the U.K., “the only way to get to net-zero emissions in three years is to turn off the economy,” says Bob Kopp, director of the Institute of Earth, Ocean, and Atmospheric Sciences at Rutgers University and one of the authors of the recent IPCC report.
 “It’s just not a feasible thing.”
-But it is true, he says, that the biggest polluters will have to get to net zero faster than the middle of the century in order for the whole world to hit the 2050 goal.
+But it is true, he says, that the biggest polluters will have to get to net zero faster than by the middle of the century in order for the whole world to hit the 2050 goal.
 Developing countries, which are growing faster, will need more time.
 The next report from IPCC, which will be released in February 2022, will look at what needs to happen in more detail.
 But “simple logic says that the world is not going to be at net zero in 2050 if developed countries are just getting to net zero in 2050,” Kopp says.
 The same thing is true for companies.
 Because some businesses will take longer to decarbonize, others will have to hit net zero far sooner than 2050.

-Sweeping changes to all aspects of the economy must happen for the world to hit the net zero goal by the middle of the century.
+Sweeping changes to all aspects of the economy must happen for the world to hit the net-zero goal by the middle of the century.
 A report from the International Energy Agency outlined 400 milestones, saying that we’ll have to install the equivalent of the world’s largest solar plant every day by 2030, stop selling new gas and diesel cars by 2035, and stop new investments in oil and gas projects now.
 The report said that there’s only a “narrow path” left to hit the goal.
 Given the scale of the challenge, it may seem impossible to do more.
 That doesn’t mean we shouldn’t try.

-“Some already believe that the 1.5 degree goal is out of reach because the scale of mobilization that it will require is unprecedented,” says Dodds.
-“Others argue that setting an ambitious goal—even with the recognition that we may fail to meet it—will leave us in a better place than aiming for a barely-survivable target.
+“Some already believe that the 1.5-degree goal is out of reach because the scale of mobilization that it will require is unprecedented,” says Dodds.
+“Others argue that setting an ambitious goal—even with the recognition that we may fail to meet it—will leave us in a better place than aiming for a barely survivable target.
 Given that climate change is a bigger threat than humanity has ever faced before, it doesn’t seem unreasonable to expect that the world will respond with more ambitious action than historical trends would suggest.”

 It’s still possible to move farther and faster